Iamvivek-gupta/interview/challenge.md

 There is two type Payment Gateway :

 One-time Payment Gateway: For example, if a monthly subscription plan costs ₹500, the user can pay ₹500 at once.
-Subscription-based Payment Gateway: For instance, if a yearly plan costs ₹5000, users might prefer to pay in installments (EMI).
+Subscription-based Payment Gateway: if a yearly subscription plan costs ₹5000, users might prefer to pay in installments (EMI).
 My Role: I integrated the Grabpay one-time payment gateway to manage user transactions and create subscriptions.

 Technical Implementation: